devdeok/OS_Power_Shell/README.md

 #### Connect two processes with a pipe (100 pts)
 - As we discussed in the class, we can connect two processes with an ordinary pipe.
 Implement this feature.

-- The user may enter two commands with the pipe symbol `|`.
-All output of the first command should be carried to the second command.
+- The user may enter two commands with the pipe symbol `|` in between.
+All output of the first command should be carried to the input of the second command.

   ```bash
 	$ cat pa1.c | sort -n